$1,500 Loans

 The interest rate that you can expect from your lender for a $1,500 unsecured personal loan is entirely dependent on your individual credit score.
 Personal loan rates also can depend on more variables than credit score.
 What is your debt to income ratio?
 How long do you want the repayment period to be?
 You may be able to get a $1,500 unsecured personal loan spread out over a longer period, but then your interest rate will be higher.

-Just to give you an idea of how interest rates for unsecured personal loans can vary based on credit score, here are some figures that are as recent as April of 2021.
+Just to give you an idea of how interest rates for unsecured personal loans can vary based on credit score, here are some figures that are recent.

 Credit Score: 720 to 850, interest rates averaged between 10.3% and 12.5%